Adithyenkandasamy/Insurance_hackathon/README.md

 ## 🤝 Contributing

-This is a hackathon prototype, but contributions are welcome for educational purposes:
+This is an open-source project, and contributions are welcome:

 1. Fork the repository
 2. Create feature branch (`git checkout -b feature/amazing-feature`)